ndrean/z-html/README.md

   - node / element navigation
   - append / insert / remove
 - DOM cleaning with options (remove comments, whitespace, empty nodes)

+> [!NOTE]
+> Some functions borrow memory from `lexbor` or zero-copy: their result is consummed immediately.
+For example, `getTextContentBorrow`, `qualifiedNameBorrow`.
+These functions normally also have an allocated version when the data must outlive the current function: you can pass pass freely the data.
+For exampple, `getTextContent`, `qualifiedName`.

 ## Examples